Overview: The Pioneer

 lets you tune in only those radio stations with sufficiently strong signals for

 good reception.
-There are 4 level of sensitivity for FM and two levels for AM.
+There are 4 levels of sensitivity for FM and two levels for AM.

 The higher settings allow reception of only the strongest stations, while lower